djeada/Databases-Notes/notes/09_database_replication/01_intro_to_replication.md

 The process involves the following steps:

-1. **Initiation of Write Operation**: The client sends a data modification request to the primary server.
+1. The client sends a data modification request to the primary server.
-2. **Immediate Transaction Commit**: The primary server writes the data to its storage and commits the transaction without waiting for replicas.
+2. The primary server writes the data to its storage and commits the transaction without waiting for replicas.
-3. **Data Propagation to Replicas**: The changes are queued and sent to the replicas asynchronously, allowing the primary server to handle other operations without delay.
+3. The changes are queued and sent to the replicas asynchronously, allowing the primary server to handle other operations without delay.

 ##### Illustrative Diagram